 But, sometimes, when you’re middle of the work.
 And, you want to open a file frequently.
 Then, It can shift your focus from work.
 So, to fix this problem, Microsoft created the Immersive Search Feature.
 After enabling the Immersive Search.
 When you press either Windows + S key or click on the search icon.
 A pop-up window will appear in the middle of the screen by default.
 That will provide you system-wide search feature.
 The best thing is, you don’t even need to close the Immersive Search Window.
 When your search gets complete.
 Just, click once on anywhere on the screen.
 And, the Window will get disappear.

-Though, Immersive search isn’t gonna add some extra feature.
-Basically, the search will now position at the top of Window, Instead of bottom left corner.
+Though, Immersive search isn’t gonna add some extra features.
+Basically, the search will now position at the top of the Window, Instead of the bottom left corner.
 It is just useful to make your workflow better.
-Also, now with few tweaks, you can make corner rounded of Immersive Search Window.
+Also, now with few tweaks, you can make corner rounded of the Immersive Search Window.

 Enable Windows 10 Immersive Search Feature.